cannuri/Roocabulary/roocabulary.md

 The set of customizable rules that define behavior for custom modes in Roo Code.
 *"I configured new Rooles to adapt my Roo Code environment to my needs."*

+### Roomor *(ˈruː-mɔːr)* *(noun)*
+1. An unverified claim or speculation about upcoming Roo Code features, often spreading through the **Rooniverse**.
+   *"I heard a Roomor that the next Roolease will include self-debugging AI.
+That would be insane!"*

+2. A misleading AI-generated suggestion that seems valid at first but turns out to be incorrect or impractical.
+   *"I followed a Roo Code suggestion without checking it first… turns out it was just a Roomor!"*

+### Rooniverse *(ˈruː-nɪ-vɜːrs)* *(noun)*
+The vast ecosystem of possibilities unlocked by Roo Code-generated programming.
+Also refers to the Roo Code community, where developers share insights and discoveries.
+*"Once you enter the Rooniverse, coding will never be the same."*

 ### Rooploy *(ˈruː-plɔɪ)* *(verb)*
 The act of deploying Roo Code-assisted code while hoping it works as expected.
 *"It’s time to Rooploy this feature and pray."*